gzmask/aicraft/README.md

 ============== done ===============

-	make player view first personal
+	eval of user ai code can not crash the core engines.
+First insigh is try...catch..., but this may need web workers. implement ai code interface on client side implement code emitter using bullet constraints, such that when uploaidng code, player is freezed and dragged by the A.I. make player view first personal
 	Implement lookAt AI call
 	AI needs another mesh, thus need to override the buildMesh and graphic update method in AI class